DataDog/documentation/content/en/synthetics/dashboards/test_summary.md

 ## Overview

 The [test summary dashboard][1] provides insights about your Synthetic test runs, Synthetic tests in your CI/CD pipelines, and private locations.
-It is separated in three sections:
+It shows:

 - **Synthetic monitoring & testing usage**: View a breakdown of your Synthetic test usage by environment, team, and test type.
 - **Test automation**: View Synthetic test runs in your CI/CD pipelines by type and team.